gautriv/gitfortechnicalwriters/pages/mydoc/firstcommand.md

 ## The fourth step

-Within your Visual Studio Code, open the portal to the terminal by browsing to **View > Terminal**.
-Here, run `git status`.
-What message does the system reveal?
-Does the system now display:
+Open the terminal by browsing to **View > Terminal** within Visual Studio Code.
+Now, run the command `git status`.
+This command will reveal the status of your files within the Git repository.

+If you receive the message:

 ```sh
 fatal: not a git repository (or any of the parent directories): .git
 ```

-Since this is the first time you use a git command on your directory (folder), the system displays the fatal message.
-This message means that Git cannot recognize this directory.
-That gives us our next task.
-To ensure that Git recognizes our directory, we must initialize it." %}
+it means that Git doesn’t recognize this directory as a Git repository.
+To resolve this, we need to initialize the directory as a Git repository.

 ## The fifth step

-Next, run `git init`.
-What message is whispered in return?
-Does the system now display:
+To initialize the directory as a Git repository, run the command `git init`.
+This command will convert the directory into a Git repository and create a hidden folder named `.git` to store all Git-related data.

 ```sh
 Initialized empty Git repository in /home/<user>/Cats/.git/